ogud/3-DNS-Protocol/DNS3-RR-Protocol.md

 ## Why DNSSEC ?
 DNSSEC [@!RFC4035] provides data authentication for DNS answers, having DNSSEC enabled makes it possible to trust the answers.
-The biggest stumbling block is deploying DNSSEC is the intial configuration of the DNSSEC domain trust anchor in the parent, DS record.
+The biggest stumbling block is deploying DNSSEC is the initial configuration of the DNSSEC domain trust anchor in the parent, DS record.